Skip to content

 Outbound calling means your sales team is taking the initiative and making the first move.
 This typically involves cold calling, a sales strategy where reps reach out to potential customers.

 However, cold calling is only one of many forms of outbound lead generation.
-You can also use cold emails, content marketing and paid ads to attract cold leads.
+You can also attract cold leads through cold emails, content marketing, and paid ads.

 Then you get warm calling.
-Warm calls are a form of outbound calling where a lead shows intent or has expressed interest in a product or service your company offers.
+Warm calls are a form of outbound prospecting where a lead shows intent or has expressed interest in a product or service your company offers.

 Outbound cold calling strategies and tips!